Hypergraph Isomorphism for Groups with Restricted Composition Factors

 \subsection{Splitting Small Color Classes}

 Having defined the Color Refinement algorithm, we can now define the notion of $t$-CR-bounded graphs.
 The basic idea behind $t$-CR-bounded graphs is the following.
 Suppose $(G,\chi)$ is a vertex-colored graph.
-Then $(G,\chi)$ is $t$-CR-bounded if it is possible to transform $\chi$ into a discrete coloring (i.e., a coloring where each vertex has its own color) by the following two operations: applying the Color Refinement algorithm and completety splitting color classes of size at most $t$ (i.e., assigning every vertex in such a color class its own color).
+Then $(G,\chi)$ is $t$-CR-bounded if it is possible to transform $\chi$ into a discrete coloring (i.e., a coloring where each vertex has its own color) by the following two operations: applying the Color Refinement algorithm and completely splitting color classes of size at most $t$ (i.e., assigning every vertex in such a color class its own color).

-For formal reasons, we actually define $t$-CR-bounded pairs where an additional set $S \subseteq V(G)$ is provided each vertex of which may also be individualized.
-The intuition behind this is that we may already have good knowledge about the structure of $(G,\chi)$ on the set $S$ which can be exploited for isomorphism testing.
+To extend the applicability of our results, we actually define $t$-CR-bounded pairs where an additional set $S \subseteq V(G)$ is provided each vertex of which may also be individualized.
+The intuition behind this is that we may already have good knowledge about the structure of the automorphism group of $(G,\chi)$ on the set $S$ which can be exploited for isomorphism testing.